r1d3rzz/Blog-Project/README.md

 If you want to see Admin Panel
 Please Change users table -> is_admin = 1
-Admin can login with auto arrive admin Panel
+admin can login with auto arrive admin Panel